jonnonz1/nz-statute-book/acts/public/1953/wildlife-act-1953.md

 (1) No person shall, without the prior written authority of the Director-General, granted subject to any regulations in that behalf under this Act,—
   (a) capture or attempt to capture or have in his possession for the purpose of liberating or turning at large any wildlife; or
-  (ab) liberate or turn at large, or allow to go at large any wildlife; or (b) export from New Zealand any bat or any bird (not being a domestic bird) or any reptile or any amphibian or any terrestrial or freshwater invertebrate specified in Schedule 7 or any skin, feathers, egg, flesh, or other part of any such species; or
+  (ab) liberate or turn at large, or allow to go at large any wildlife; or (b) export from New Zealand any bat or any bird (not being a domestic bird) or any reptile or any amphibian or any terrestrial or freshwater invertebrate specified in Schedule 7 or any skin, feathers, egg, flesh, or other part of any such species.
   (c)
 (1A) The Director-General in his discretion may refuse to grant his authority to do any act referred to in subsection (1), or may grant his authority either unconditionally or subject to such conditions as he thinks fit to impose.
 (2) The Director-General may at any time revoke or vary any authority granted under subsection (1).